 Maria Sibylla Merian: Illustrating the process of pollination

 Maria Sibylla Merian (1647-1717) was a German-born naturalist, scientific illustrator, and entomologist.
-She worked in the field of entomology and scientific illustration.
+She worked in the field of scientific illustration.
 Merian’s interest in natural history and insects began at a young age and she spent much of her life studying and documenting insects’ life cycles and behavior.
-The researcher had a particular fascination for butterflies and moths.
-Her detailed drawings of their life cycles and metamorphosis were groundbreaking.
+The researcher had a particular penchant for butterflies and moths.
+Her detailed drawings of their life cycles and metamorphosis were groundbreaking during that time.

-Besides the fact that she was a pioneering female scientist, Merian was also one of the first naturalists to observe insects in their natural habitats other than collecting specimens for study.
+Besides the fact that she was a pioneering female scientist and artists, Merian was also one of the first naturalists to observe insects in their natural habitats other than collecting specimens for study.
 She also made important discoveries about the relationships between insects and plants.
 Merian was the first to document the pollination process by insects.